 Quick History of The Steam Institute

 Railroad enthusiasts will find exploring the Steam Railroading Institute fascinating.
-Its home to the Pere Marquette 1225 and Chicago & North Western 175 steam locomotives.
+It’s home to the Pere Marquette 1225 and Chicago & North Western 175 steam locomotives.
 Pere Marquette 1225 was donated to Michigan State University in 1957 by the Chesapeake and Ohio Railway.
-It stayed at MSU until 1969, when a group of students formed with the goal of restoring 1225 and using it to pull an excursion train that would bring passengers to MSU for football games.
+It stayed at MSU until 1969 when a group of students formed to restore 1225 and use it to pull an excursion train that would bring passengers to MSU for football games.